 League of American Bicyclists Cycling Instructors offer private instruction at numerous locations around the city and suburbs.
 The lessons are by appointment, scheduled at your convenience, and are one to two hours long.

-Private instruction is offered when the temperature is above 50F, which is typically from mid March through November.
+Private instruction is offered when the temperature is above 50F, which is typically from late March through November.
 The instructor can provide a bicycle, but you must provide your own helmet.

-We do not peovide lessons for children under the age of 12.
+We do not have bikes for children.
+Parents must provide a bike for children not tall enough to straddle an adult bicycle.
 For children under the age of 12 we suggest group lessons offered by the Chicago area REI stores

 Tuition for private instruction is $65/hour.